 The whys and what ifs and should haves,

-Only to fold them back in my drawers, in order of colour and date.
+Only to fold them back in my drawers,

 And I call these the good days.

 On bad days he tries to kill me.

 It’s not so bad, really.